rainbowdashlabs/reputation-bot/docs/configuration.md

 You can define these settings via the `channel announcement` command.

 ## Managing ways to give reputation
 The bot has several ways to give reputation.
-The active ways can be managed via the `repsettings`
+The active ways can be managed via the `repsettings`.
+You can find additional information on the [giving reputation page](./give_reputation.md)

 ### Mention
 When the bot detects a thankword and there is a mention in the message, the mentioned user or users will receive